f0rkznet/arknet/README.md

 You can safely hit control+c from this dialoug.

-Congradulations!
+Congratulations!
 You have made an ark server.

 # Networking